Covid-19 Rapid Test Kits

 While early testing for the virus was carried out in the lab (PCR tests

-), which took time, lateral flow test kits have enabled patients to have their tests analysed in the "field", meaning that results are available much more quickly.
+), which took time, lateral flow test kits for COVID 19 have enabled patients to have their tests analysed in the "field", meaning that results are available much more quickly.

 At HandStations, we stock a selection of Healgen testing kits that test for active infections (antigen tests) and previous infections (antibody tests).

 All rapid COVID-19 test kits sold by HandStations come with full, clear instructions and have been approved

 by the Medicines and Healthcare products Regulatory Authority (MHRA).